double-great/alt-text/README.md

 ### Empty alt text

-Warning: `Alt text should not be a single space`
+Suggestion: `Alt text should not be a single space`

 If you use null (empty) alt text (`alt=""`) to hide decorative images, make sure that there is no space character in between the quotes. **If a space character is present, the image may not be effectively hidden from assistive technologies.** For instance, some screen readers will still announce the presence of an image if a space character is put between the quotes.